dotnet/docs-maui/docs/migration/renderer-to-handler.md

 1. Create a class for the cross-platform control, which provides the control's public API.
 For more information, see [Create the cross-platform control](#create-the-cross-platform-control).
 1. Create a `partial` handler class.
 For more information, see [Create the handler](#create-the-handler).
-1. In the handler class, create a `PropertyMapper` dictionary, which defines the Actions to take when cross-platform property changes occur.
+1. In the handler class, create a <xref:Microsoft.Maui.PropertyMapper> dictionary, which defines the Actions to take when cross-platform property changes occur.
 For more information, see [Create the property mapper](#create-the-property-mapper).
 1. Create `partial` handler classes for each platform that create the native views that implement the cross-platform control.
 For more information, see [Create the platform controls](#create-the-platform-controls).
-1. Register the handler using the `ConfigureMauiHandlers` and `AddHandler` methods in your app's `MauiProgram` class.
+1. Register the handler using the <xref:Microsoft.Maui.Hosting.HandlerMauiAppBuilderExtensions.ConfigureMauiHandlers%2A> and <xref:Microsoft.Maui.Hosting.MauiHandlersCollectionExtensions.AddHandler%2A> methods in your app's `MauiProgram` class.
 For more information, see [Register the handler](#register-the-handler).

 Then, the cross-platform control can be consumed.
 For more information, see [Consume the cross-platform control](#consume-the-cross-platform-control).